 Government-mandated limits to social gatherings:

-- DNA’s: these are very easy to facilitate online and we would encourage you to do so.
-Particularly as we head into colder months, this is a good option to pursue.
+- DNA’s: these are very easy to facilitate online and we would encourage you to do so, unless everyone is comfortable with gathering in person.

 - Benevolence: we have dramatically increased our benevolence fund and commissioned two deacons to oversee the distribution of benevolence funds.